KamyabAbedi/KamyabAbedi/README.md

 [![CodePen Badge](https://img.shields.io/badge/CodePen-Profile-informational?style=flat&logo=codepen&logoColor=white&color=black)](https://codepen.io/KamyabAbedi)

 ### Hi there! 👋🏻
-I’m Kamyab, I’m third year student of CE at Shahid Beheshti University and interested in Back-end programming, IT security, testing and other geek stuff.</br>
+Current I’m third year student of CE at Shahid Beheshti University and interested in Back‑end programming, IT security, ML and other geek stuff.
+2+ years experience specializing in the backend development, infrastructure automation.
+Super nerd who loves Linux and enjoys to customize all of the development environment.
+Interested in devising a better problem‑solving method for challenging tasks, and learning new technologies and tools if the need arises.
+I’m passionate about my work.
+Because I love what I do, I have a steady source of motivation that drives me to do my best.</br>
 Want to know more about me?
 [Check out my portfolio.](https://KamyabAbedi.github.io/)

 ---